priyatam/pie/README.md

 ## How it works

 create_crust
-> Content creator creates Posts and Pages in Markdown, with optional YAML meta-data
+> Content creator creates Posts and Pages in Markdown/Plain Text, with optional YAML meta-data

 put_in_pan and add filling
 > Designers create generic Templates with HAML and Mustache, and optionally, 3rd-party logic (Mustache lambdas), and package them as 'Recipes'.